pablordoricaw/mountserver/README.md

 ### Usage:
 1. Write an input file that holds the user@host:dir on the first line and the mountpoint directory on the second line.
 An example can be found in medusa.txt

+2. Create the C executable with the Makefile by using the command `make`.

 3. Run the program as follows:
     - To mount the directory `./mount_c -m[ount] filename `